hh-5/AI-CTF-DEFCON31/README.md

 In the folders above you can find solutions to all non-prompt problems (except for the DBs due to size restrictions).
 I included the main notebook which, although very messy, is a good indicator of the amount of exploration/experimentation required to solve the problems.

+All work/training was done either on Collab or locally on a Ubuntu with a mid-tier CPU.

 Inversion template used:

 https://colab.research.google.com/drive/1yl8qA2EJbT0-j186RSJEs74aMpcZ2_F0#scrollTo=vk-yR-pm1b2R